BingoBois/FinalReport/README.md

 # Introduction

 "_Dolphin News_" is based on the "_[Hacker News Clone](https://github.com/datsoftlyngby/soft2018fall-lsd-teaching-material/blob/master/assignments/01-HN%20Clone%20Task%20Description.ipynb)_"-project, which is a small light version of popular websites such as Reddit.
-The user is able to create post, which can be up- and down-voted, as well as commented by other users and the comments can be up- and down-voted as well.
-The point of the site, is that the popular post (and comments within the post) gets pushed to the top of the site through the use of the voting system, and thus subsequently pushing the least popular post and topics down.
+The user is able to create posts, which can be up- and down-voted, as well as commented on by other users, and the comments can be up- and down-voted as well.
+The point of the site is that the popular post (and comments within the post) gets pushed to the top of the site through the use of the voting system, and thus subsequently pushing the least popular post and topics down.

 ![alt_text](/LSDRaport/originalhackernews.png)